SoftwareAG/awesome-softwareag/README.md

 </details>

-### Cumulocity IoT device agents
+#### Cumulocity IoT device agents
 [cumulocity-devicemanagement-agent](https://github.com/SoftwareAG/cumulocity-devicemanagement-agent) - A Cumulocity IoT Reference Agent written in Python to demonstrate most of the Device Management Capabilities of Cumulocity IoT.
-The agent can be run in a docker container or natively on a device with preferrable with linux OS (e.g raspberry pi) or any other operating system.
+The agent can be run in a docker container or natively on a device preferably with Linux OS (e.g raspberry pi) or any other operating system.

-[c8yMQTT](https://github.com/SoftwareAG/c8yMQTT) - A Python3 Cumulocity Agent for MQTT and Rasperry PI.
+[c8yMQTT](https://github.com/SoftwareAG/c8yMQTT) - A Python3 Cumulocity Agent for MQTT and Raspberry PI.
 The Cumulocity Python agent is divided into two Python modules.

 [cumulocity-agents-linux](https://github.com/SoftwareAG/cumulocity-agents-linux) - The Cumulocity IoT Linux agent is a generic agent for connecting Linux-powered devices to Cumulocity's IoT platform.
 It runs on all major Linux distributions (Ubuntu, Debian, Raspberry Pi OS, CentOS, etc.).